Verano-20/Thinking-In-Java/3. Operators/Operators.md

 Hexadecimal (base 16) is denoted by a leading '0x' or '0X' follwed by 0-9 or a-f (uppercase or lowercase.)

-Octal (base 8) is denoted by a leasing zero and digits from 0-7.
+Octal (base 8) is denoted by a leading zero and digits from 0-7.

 If a variable is initialised with a value greater than it can hold the compiler will give an error message.
-In the case of char, byte, and short, the compiler will automatically make the value an int and force you to use a *narrowing cast* for the assignment (discussed later.)
+In the case of char, byte, and short, the compiler will automatically make the value an int and force you to use a *narrowing cast* for the assignment (discussed later in this chapter.)

 #### Exponential notation ####

-In Java, 'e' means refers to base 10.
+In Java, 'e' refers to base 10.
 Uppercase 'E' and lowercase 'e' behave the same.
 Take care not to confuse this with 'e' in the scientific world which refers to the base of natural logarithms, which is available in Java using 'Math.E'.